 Deadlines and procedures

-- The reserves deadlines for Fall 2020 is August 7.
+- The reserves deadlines for Spring 2021 is December 4.

 - Requests are accepted past the deadline, but late requests may not be available on the first day of class.

 - Requests are processed in the order that they are received.

 Applications of fair use are predicated on the Libraries' General Principles of Fair Use in Education, and require access controls that restrict access to reserve materials to only registered students and their instructors.

 Whenever copyrighted works are used for course reserves under the provisions of Fair Use (Section 107), instructors are responsible for the following:

 - All materials used support course-related teaching, scholarship, or research.

 - Determination, on a case-by-case basis, whether the use of a copyrighted work requires permission or qualifies as fair use.
 University Libraries staff will provide consultation assistance in evaluating the qualification of any specific use as a fair use.
 In addition an online tool is available to document the fair use analysis.